 1. Role play

 Role play is critical for helping students develop the problem solving steps.
 Students working through the problem solving steps when they only have hypothetical problems makes them better equipped to solve problems when they are actually experiencing them.
 Role play is also a great way to practice evaluating the ethical responsibility of solutions and reflect on the effectiveness of students going through the problem solving steps.
 Similar to before, when students are reflecting on hypothetical solutions, they are more likely to have an open mind when reflecting on the effectiveness.
+These SEL units include role playing activities.

 Model yourself making responsible decisions.
 Name the problem that you are having for your students, model analyzing what caused the problem and your role in it, work through choosing the best solution for your problem, and evaluating and reflecting on the effectiveness of the solution.